-ARTICLE 41 Conflicting Agreements
+ARTICLE 38 Conflicting Agreements

-1. This Agreement supersedes all personnel rules heretofore in effect by the County relating to those subjects addressed by the provisions of this Agreement to the extent such rules are in conflict with the terms of this Agreement.
-This Agreement does not preclude the County from formulating new or additional rules and guidelines, which are consistent with the terms of this Agreement or the provisions of the NRS, subject to the procedures of this Article 41.

-2. It is the County's intention that this JJSA Agreement is to be interpreted and applied uniformly to all employees in the bargaining units under similar circumstances.
-This in no way precludes the individual departments from promulgating their own rules and procedures providing that such rules and/or procedures are not inconsistent with the terms of this Agreement and the Clark County Personnel Policies and Procedures.
-Department rules and policies will be reviewed and approved by Clark County Human Resources for consistency with the Clark County Personnel Policies and Procedures and this Agreement before implementation.
+- 1. This Agreement supersedes all personnel rules heretofore in effect by the County relating to those subjects addressed by the provisions of this Agreement to the extent such rules are in conflict with the terms of this Agreement.
+This Agreement does not preclude the County from formulating new or additional rules and guidelines, which are consistent with the terms of this Agreement or the provisions of the NRS, subject to the procedures of this Article 38. - 2.
+Every employee not excluded from the bargaining unit shall be given a copy of the Clark County Merit Personnel System Manual and the Association Agreement.
+Additions and amendments to the Clark County Merit Personnel System Manual will be forwarded to the Association for review at least 45 calendar days prior to the effective date of adoption. - 3.
+It is the County's intention that this JJPOA Agreement is to be interpreted and applied uniformly to all employees in the bargaining unit under similar circumstances.
+This in no way precludes the individual department from promulgating their own rules and procedures providing that such rules and/or procedures are not inconsistent with the terms of this Agreement and the Clark County Merit Personnel System.
+In the event of a conflict between the Clark County Merit Personnel System and the provisions of this Agreement, the provisions of this Agreement shall prevail.
+Department rules and policies will be reviewed and approved by Clark County Human Resources for consistency with the Clark County Merit Personnel System and this Agreement before implementation.
+The Association will be provided with a copy of all department rules and policies approved by Clark County Human Resources prior to implementation within the department.
 The department will provide each employee with a copy of department rules and policies.
 A copy of all approved department rules and policies will be kept on file in Clark County Human Resources.